Senior GNC Engineer

 What You'll Do

-- Analyze and improve the performance of existing and future vehicle designs through a combination of simulation and flight test data, probing recent changes and upgrades, looking for regressions and areas for improvements
+- Analyze and improve the performance of existing and future vehicle designs through a combination of simulation and flight tests.
+In this role, you will be designing and implementing innovative flight algorithms that improve the operational performance of our vehicles

-- Create and maintain software tools and tests to streamline analysis, demonstrate vehicle performance and protect against software regressions, using both theoretical guarantees and simulations
+- Create and maintain tools and tests to streamline analysis, demonstrate vehicle performance and protect against software regressions, using theoretical guarantees, simulations and flight tests where appropriate.

 What You'll Bring